foqueiroz/arcdocs.github.io/book/software/libraries/darshan.md

 $ module add darshan
 ```

-The darshan module is available on ARC3 and ARC4:
+The darshan module is available on ARC3:

 ```{list-table}
 :header-rows: 1